42kmira/ft_fillit/README.md

 <br>

 This is my fillit project.
 It is one of the fastest ones I have seen among all the 42 campuses.
-The reason for this is that since we know a max of 26 pieces are available we know a board size that will fit all such configurations of pieces, even if they are placed inefficiently.
+The reason for this is since we know a max of 26 pieces are available we know a board size that will fit all such configurations of pieces, even if they are placed inefficiently.
 Because of this we can allocate, on the stack mind you, the board size.
 To step it up a notch we also don't use a char map, but rather a C bitfield.
 Through thoughtful encoding of each piece I am able to place or remove each piece with a single with a single xor (^) expression.
-I am also able to and (&) a piece with the board to check if the piece fits as well.
-To add to that when moving the piece to a different location, column, all that needs to be done to align the piece is a bit shift (>>) operation.
-All of this can be done on the CPU register level making it one of the faster bitwise implementations I have seen on that merit alone.
+I am also able to and (&) a piece with the board to check if the piece fits in that spot.
+To add to that when moving the piece to a different location all that needs to be done to align the piece is a bit shift (>>) operation.
+Each of these steps can be done on **one** register making it one of the faster bitwise implementations I have seen on that merit alone.

 But if that was not enough, this implementation also uses a search pruning method that cuts down on the search space.
 Unnecessary